tsharkey/.dotfiles/README.md

 - how to sync iterm properly
 - setup gitconfig and global gitignore
 - setup linking for all of the tooling config files
+- alias list helper, when you run a command it can prompt saying you have an alias for that

 # What scripts do I want to add here?